agaparkg/cohort-23-9-class-1-26-2024/src/projects/custom-hooks/project-1/README.md

 ### Understanding the usage of custom hooks in React

-- Don't forget to install `reactstrap` and `bootstrap` for this project
+- You need to install `reactstrap` and `bootstrap` for this project
 - - https://reactstrap.github.io/?path=/story/home-installation--page

 ### UI view